Push Provisioning to Apple Pay

 representing the last four digits of the payment card number and a DeviceType

-that specifies which device the state should be checked against since it is possible to have a card provisioned in your iPhone, but not in your Apple Watch.
+that specifies which device the state should be checked against.
+Note that it is possible to have a card provisioned in your iPhone, but not in your Apple Watch.

 The DeviceType